 Single-tooth implants are the most frequently used dental implants and are made up of two main parts.
 The first is the dental implant, which is a titanium rod with a screw-like shape.
 The second part is the dental crown, or restoration, which will be attached to the titanium rod.
 This dental crown reinstates the shape, function, and appearance of your natural tooth.
 Unlike a partial denture, single-tooth implants are extremely durable and never move or shift.

-Full arch implants are great for patients who are looking to replace an entire arch of teeth.
+Full arch implants, also known as All-on-4 or All-on-6 implants are great for patients who are looking to replace an entire arch of teeth.
 By using 4-6 dental implants, your entire upper or lower set of teeth can be replaced.
 Full arch implants are more permanent and natural-looking than dentures and usually cost less than replacing each tooth individually.
 Importantly, this type of procedure will also restore your chewing function better than any other full-arch tooth replacement option.

 Titanium dental implants are made in trusted laboratories that supply a wide selection of pre-selected standard post sizes.
 The restoration, on the other hand, is a custom-made appliance.
 This ensures each patient gets a result that meets their exact needs.
 Your general dentist will either make your dental implant in-house using a milling machine, or they will send detailed impressions or models to a partner lab.